-In response to the confirmation of local coronavirus cases, we have implemented the following policies, which we ask all residents, friends & family, and anyone else involved with our community to follow:
+We have implemented the following policies, which we ask all residents, friends & family, and anyone else involved with our community to follow:

-- REDUCED STAFF CONTACT – While we will always work to ensure the comfort and safety of our residents, we are asking them to self-limit housing & maintenance requests to absolutely criticial needs in order to reduce contact with staff.
+- REDUCED STAFF CONTACT – While we will always work to ensure the comfort and safety of our residents, we are asking them to self-limit housing & maintenance requests to absolutely critical needs in order to reduce contact with staff.

-- DAILY STAFF HEALTH SCREENINGS - Villages team members will be health-screened daily and sent home for any respiratory symptoms, including coughing, sneezing, wheezing, shortness of breath, runny nose, sore throat, or fever.
+- DAILY STAFF HEALTH SCREENINGS - Villages team members will be health-screened daily and sent home for any respiratory symptoms, including coughing, wheezing, shortness of breath, runny nose, sore throat, or fever.

 Here are additional steps our staff members are taking:

 - Monitoring & following CDC, Federal, State & County COVID-19 guidelines, and updating our response plan regularly as new guidelines are issued.